roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RootWaist

-Mass = 2500.00 grams
+Mass = 2500.00 g

-Volume = 1359273.48 cubic millimeters
+Volume = 1359273.48 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.00, -1.00,  0.00)   	Px = 17354342.61